 - Low-grade astrocytomas tend to be seen in younger adults aged 20-30 and anaplastic astrocytomas and oligodendrogliomas typically present in the mid-forties.

-Brain tumours present as a space-occupying lesion.
-Symptoms of high-grade glioma depend on the size, location and degree of infiltration of the tumour.
+Brain tumours present as a space-occupying lesion with symptoms, depending on the size, location and degree of infiltration of the tumour.
 The following are some features that might be seen:

 - Headache - typically worse on waking.